zwets/unfasta/README.md

 Technically, every unfasta file is a also a FASTA file.
 None of the *de facto* specifications (see the [links below](#fasta-specification)) of the FASTA format **mandate** a maximum line length.
 Several **recommend** an 80 or 120 character limit.
 My favourite interoperability adage _"be strict in what you send, lenient in what you accept"_ would then imply that software which consumes FASTA must tolerate indefinite line lengths, while software that produces FASTA must write 80 character lines.

 The `uf` tool has a `--revert` option which does precisely this.
 However the character limit recommendation was set [over 30(!) years ago](https://en.wikipedia.org/wiki/FASTA).
 Any reasons for its existence have long since been obliterated by technological progress.
 What's more, any FASTA consumer which fails to read longer lines _does_ violate the spec -- the limit is a *recommendation*, right?
 In short, I suggest not reverting unfasta back to 'length-capped FASTA' and finding out if anything breaks.
-In the unlike case that it does, then that needs fixing.
+In the unlikely case that it does, then that needs fixing.

 ### Pipes and filters architecture